atbcb/usab-uswds/_pages/enforcement-complaint.md

 1. E-mail to <enforce@access-board.gov>;
 2. Fax to (202) 272-0081; or
 3. Mail to:
-       Compliance and Enforcement Section
+> Compliance and Enforcement Section
-       Office of the General Counsel
+> Office of the General Counsel
-       U.S. Access Board
+> U.S. Access Board
-       1331 F Street, N.W., Suite 1000
+> 1331 F Street NW, Suite 1000
-       Washington, D.C.
-20004-1111
+> Washington, DC&nbsp;  20004-1111

-#### **Editor's Note:** Due to office closures caused by Covid-19, we recommend not filing by mail or fax since staff is not present in the office to receive that correspondence.
+#### *Note:* Due to office closures caused by Covid-19, we recommend not filing by mail or fax since staff is not present in the office to receive that correspondence.

 ## How We Handle Your Complaint